Socializing & Introducing Your New Puppy

 Consider the age of humans your dog has access to.
 If the guests in your home are all adults, it's important to introduce your new puppy to children in public, even if indirectly.
 Walk your dog in the park while children are playing so he can witness their energy and enthusiasm.
 Just remember to keep a safe distance until your puppy has successfully completed a dog training program.
 Group obedience classes are also a great place to help your dog interact with other people and dogs in a controlled environment.

 When your dog is ready to meet new people, teach him the appropriate way to greet new people.
 First, see that your dog has enough space to move around.
 You don't want him to feel confined when meeting strangers.
 Next, make sure he's calm and sits before allowing a person to greet him.
 Similar to training your dog, it's also appropriate to "teach" strangers the appropriate way to greet your dog.
 Don't allow anyone to rush to your dog, which may make him feel threatened, and keep strangers away from his face.
 Bring treats with you on walks so strangers can share them with your dog when he's calm.
 Rewarding him when he behaves well will help reinforce good behavior.

 Your dog will take to socialization quickly if you always foster a calm, safe environment.
 Remind your friends, family, and strangers to never force an interaction on your dog, and he'll eventually feel comfortable and happy to make new friends.

-Erin Ollila is a pet enthusiast who believes in the power of words and how a message can inform, and even transform its intended audience.
-Her writing can be found all over the Internet and in print.
+Erin Ollila believes in the power of words and how a message can inform—and even transform—its intended audience.
+Her writing can be found all over the internet and in print, and includes interviews, ghostwriting, blog posts, and creative nonfiction.
+Erin is a geek for SEO and all things social media.
+She graduated from Fairfield University with an M.F.A. in Creative Writing.
 Reach out to her on Twitter @ReinventingErin or learn more about her at http://erinollila.com.